RaphaelRe/Wismut_ME_Bayes/README.md

     Contains the code, that was used to run get the results on the data of the Wismut cohort. `run_application.sh` is a shell script that runs alls jupyter notebooks.

 - `simulation_study/`
     Contains the code, that was used run the simulation_study.
 The file `simulate_data.ipynb` uses an *R kernel*.
 Not python.
+It can be used to generate all data sets of the simulation study.
+Afterwards, it is possible to run the full simulation study.
+See also the shell script `run_simulation_study.sh`.

 - `wismut/`
     Contains the MCMC algorithm and utility modules containing functions for pre- and post-processing.